 Significant judgment is required in evaluating the Company's uncertain tax position and determining the Company's provision for taxes.
 Although the Company believes the reserves of unrecognized tax benefits ("UTB's") are reasonable, no assurance can be given that the final outcome of these matters will not be different from that which is reflected in the Company's historical income tax provision and accruals.
 The Company adjusts these reserves in light of changing facts and circumstances.
-As of September 30, 2016 and 2015, the Company had UTB's of \$150,000.
-There were no additional accruals of UTB's during fiscal years ended September 30, 2016 and 2015.
+As of September 30, 2017 and 2016, the Company had UTB's of \$150,000.
+There were no additional accruals of UTB's during fiscal years ended September 30, 2017 and 2016.

 The Company recognizes interest and penalties accrued related to UTB's as a component of income tax expense.
-There were no additional accruals of interest expense nor penalties during fiscal years ended September 30, 2016 and 2015.
+There were no additional accruals of interest expense nor penalties during fiscal years ended September 30, 2017, 2016 and 2015.
 It is reasonably possible that the amount of the UTB's with respect to certain unrecognized tax positions will increase or decrease during the next 12 months.
 The Company does not expect the change to have a material effect on its results of operations or its financial position.
 The only expected potential reason for change would be the normal expiration of the statute of limitations or the ultimate results stemming from any examinations by taxing authorities.
 If recognized, the entire amount of UTB's would have an impact on the Company's effective tax rate.

-The effective income tax rate for fiscal 2016 was 25.2% versus a benefit of (48.7%) in fiscal 2015.
-As of September 30, 2015, the Company had \$900,000 in research and development tax credits ("R&D Credits") carry-forwards.
-In fiscal 2016, there was a net usage of R&D Credits of \$253,000 bringing the total R&D Credits carry-forwards to \$647,000 at September 30, 2016.
-The \$647,000 of R&D Credits carry-forwards, which are included in net deferred and other income tax liabilities of \$(316,000) at September 30, 2016, expire in fiscal years 2031 through 2035.
+The effective income tax rate for fiscal 2017 was 30.9% versus 25.1% in fiscal 2016 and a benefit of 48.7% in fiscal 2015.
+As of September 30, 2016, the Company had \$647,000 in federal research and development tax credits ("R&D Credits") carryforwards.
+In fiscal 2017, there was \$332,000 of new credits generated bringing the total R&D Credits to \$979,000, of which all were used.
+There are no R&D Credits carryforwards as of September 30, 2017.

-As of September 30, 2015, the Company had \$214,000 in Florida state research and development tax credits ("Florida R&D Credits") carry-forwards.
-The Company received additional net Florida R&D Credits of \$10,000 in fiscal 2016.
-The \$224,000 of Florida R&D Credits, which are included in net deferred and other income tax liabilities of \$(316,000) at September 30, 2016, expire in fiscal 2020.
+As of September 30, 2016, the Company had \$224,000 in Florida state research and development tax credits ("Florida R&D Credits") carryforwards.
+The Company received additional Florida R&D Credits of \$22,000 in fiscal 2017 and used \$91,000, leaving \$155,000 of Florida R&D Credits carryforwards as of September 30, 2017.
+The \$155,000 of Florida R&D Credits, which are included in net deferred and other income tax liabilities of \$(1,601,000) at September 30, 2017, expire in fiscal 2021.

-The Company files U.S. federal income tax returns, as well as income tax returns in various states.
-The Company's U.S. federal income tax returns and most state returns, filed for tax years prior to fiscal year ended September 30, 2013 are no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.
+The Company files U.S. federal income tax returns, as well as Florida and Iowa income tax returns.
+The Company's U.S. federal income tax returns filed for tax years prior to fiscal year ended September 30, 2014 are no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.